 Better known as LoDo, this is the city’s oldest neighborhood but arguably one of its most vibrant.
 This central location radiates excitement throughout the streets that host Denver’s locals and its visitors arriving directly in the heart of the neighborhood at Union Station.

 Price Point: You can find a range of luxury living with a mix of Class-A (less than 10 years old) and Class-B (10-25 years old) residential properties.
 Some buildings offer one beds starting at $1500 and other high-end buildings offering utmost extravagance with one beds starting closer to $2700, with everything in between.

 The part of town located on the Southeast side of Wewatta and Union Station is often referred to as BroDo, clearly for the baseball culture emanating from Coors Field.
 Although going to a Rockies game is one of the most popular attractions in the neighborhood, it is only one of many to enjoy — LoDo offers bustling nightlife surrounding the stadium that is composed of dives, rooftops, and sports bar as well as the historic district of Larimer Square that is lined with chic restaurants and boutiques.
 Do you want walkability?
-Do you crave being sociable and seeing people when you walk out of your apartment?
-Do you love baseball?
-If your answer is yes, yes, and yes: you are going to love BroDo.
+Is being sociable and seeing people when you walk out of your apartment exciting to you?
+Are you a baseball fan?
+If your answer is yes, yes, and yes: you are going to love LoDo.